unosquare/ef-enterpriseextensions/README.md

 PM> Install-Package Unosquare.Identity.EntityFramework.EnterpriseExtensions
 ```

-if you are using Identity EF.
+if you are using Identity Entity Framework.

-Use
+Usage
 ---

-You need to change your DbContext or IdentityDbContext to BusinessDbContext or IdentityBusinessDbContext.
-You can attach controllers to your DbContext
-in the constructor and they will execute before <code>SaveChanges</code> method.
-The controllers require to specified a <code>BusinessRuleAttribute</code> to
+First you need to change your `DbContext` or `IdentityDbContext` to `BusinessDbContext` or `IdentityBusinessDbContext` respectly and you can attach Business Controllers to your DbContext in the constructor.
+They will execute before anytime you call `SaveChanges` method.
+The controllers require to specified a `BusinessRuleAttribute` to
 identify what CRUD action and which Entity types will be processed.

+EF Enterprise Extensions includes a `JobBase` abstract class (with a singleton extension named `SingletonJobBase`), so you can build business jobs easily.
+Check the Sample app.